Planter Boxes: 5 Tips for Selecting the Best One

 A 6- to 8-inch-deep planting box for most plants will do the trick.
 That depth easily allows you to grow radishes, onions, lettuce, garlic, spinach, chives, and virtually any herb.

-Step up to a planting box 10 to 12 inches deep, and you can grow deeper rooting vegetables and herbs.
+Step up to a planting box 10 to 12 inches deep to grow deeper-rooting vegetables and herbs.
 So, now you’re talking about carrots, tomatoes, beans, peppers, beets, parsley, and rosemary.

-EarthBox Original boxes for gardening are 11 inches deep, plenty for deeper rooting plants.
+EarthBox Original gardening boxes are 11 inches deep, which is plenty for deeper-rooting plants.
 Root vegetables like potatoes, carrots, beets, sweet potatoes, or turnips need even more depth.
 An EarthBox Root & Veg box for planting vegetables is 15 inches deep.
-It’s specifically designed for root vegetables.
+It’s designed explicitly for root vegetables.

 Planter boxes are made from various materials, including wood, plastic, metal, and fabric.
 Each material has its pros and cons.